-Prerequisites: EMT206 or one year of documented, full-time patient care experience; ENG101 with a grade of "C" or better; BIO116 or BIO212 with a "C" or better; reading proficiency; current American Heart Association CPR for the Healthcare Provider certification; and current Missouri EMT license.
+Prerequisites: ENG101 with a grade of "C" or better; BIO116 or BIO212 with a "C" or better; reading proficiency; current American Heart Association CPR for the Healthcare Provider certification; and current Missouri EMT license.
 A criminal background check must also be completed, and the following current immunizations are required: MMR, PPD, Flu, Hepatitis B series, Tdap, and Varicella series.
 Corequisites: PAR200, PAR 205, PAR 210, PAR 215, and PAR220